What are the learning objectives of the Advanced Community Music Training Program?

 Is there research available to support MwB’s work?

 There is a wide range of literature available on the field of community music.
-MwB’s work was featured in an article published in the 2015 issue of The Oxford Handbook of Social Justice in Music Education.
+MwB’s work has been featured in articles published in The Oxford Handbook of Social Justice in Music Education as well as The Palgrave Handbook of Global Arts Education.
 We have also published our own online manual for Music Workshop Leaders, based on our work in current and post conflict regions.

 Will I have the opportunity to work with MwB after the training?